xwmx/nb/README.md

 Subcommands:
   (default)  List notebooks.
+  add        Create a new global notebook.
+When an existing notebook's
+             <remote-url> is specified, create the new global notebook as a
+             clone of <remote-url>.
-  add        Create a new global notebook. init       Create a new local notebook. current    Print the current notebook name. delete     Delete a notebook. rename     Rename a notebook.
+  init       Create a new local notebook.
+Specify <path> or leave blank to
+             initialized the current working diretory. current    Print the current notebook name. delete     Delete a notebook. rename     Rename a notebook.